junxit/us-congress-bills-116/bill.md

 ## § 2.
 Syndromic surveillance of self-harm behaviors program

-Title III of the Public Health Service Act is amended by inserting after section 317T of such Act (42 U.S.C.
-247b–22) the following:
+Title III of the Public Health Service Act is amended by inserting after section 317U of such Act (42 U.S.C.
+247b–23) the following:

-> ## § 317U.
+> ## § 317V.
 Syndromic surveillance of self-harm behaviors program
 >
-> - **(a)** *In general* The Secretary, acting through the Director of the Centers for Disease Control and Prevention, shall award grants to State, local, Tribal, and territorial public health departments for the expansion of surveillance of self-harm.
+> - **(a)** *In general* The Secretary shall award grants to State, local, Tribal, and territorial public health departments for the expansion of surveillance of self-harm.
 > - **(b)** *Data sharing by grantees* As a condition of receipt of such grant under subsection (a), each grantee shall agree to share with the Centers for Disease Control and Prevention in real time, to the extent feasible and as specified in the grant agreement, data on suicides and self-harm for purposes of—
 >   - **(1)** tracking and monitoring self-harm to inform response activities to suicide clusters;
 >   - **(2)** informing prevention programming for identified at-risk populations; and